NOTE: THIS PROGRAM IS CURRENTLY BEING FOLDED INTO THE WEATHERHEAD SCHOLARS PROGRAM. STAY TUNED FOR FURTHER INFORMATION.

 Discussions among faculty, Fellows, graduate students, and visiting scholars are part of the Center’s day-to-day life.
 The WCFIA Roundtable on World Affairs harnesses such conversations and places them in a more formal setting.
 The roundtable is specifically designed to take advantage of the considerable expertise of Center Fellows, who are usually asked to take the lead in presenting their ideas on an issue of current or continuing importance in world affairs.
 The roundtables convene twice each semester.
 A panel of three or four Center affiliates, including Fellows, usually begins the discussion with brief remarks on the topic of the day.
 A general discussion follows with the goal of encouraging analytical approaches to the research interests of all members of the Center’s scholarly community.

 Kathleen Molony is the Fellows Program director.
-Nirvana Abou-Gabal is the program coordinator.
+Heather Conrad is the Fellows Program coordinator.
 The program offices are located at 61 Kirkland Street.

 Weatherhead Center Director; Faculty Associate.
 Robert I. Goldman Professor of European Studies; Professor of Sociology, Department of Sociology; Professor of African and African American Studies, Department of African and African American Studies, Harvard University.